Skip to main content

 Using Quick Filters

 You can narrow down results using predefined filters.
-You can also save frequently used conditions as quick filters.
+You can also register frequently used conditions as quick filters.

 1. From the menu, click [Inbox], [Followers], or [Post Reactions].

-2. Click [Filter] in the top right corner of the screen.
+2. Click [Filter] in the upper right corner of the screen.

 3. Check the desired items.